What are Superfoods?

 Vegetable Superfoods include many veggies that you may find on your dinner plate regularly, such as broccoli, pumpkin and carrots, but also some more unusual options for some of us, like shiitake mushrooms and sweet potatoes.
 All of them are very valuable nutritionally and well worth eating more often.

 Superfood Profiles is updated regularly and any comments or questions you might have are greatly appreciated.
-You’ll find the six categories at the top of the page or the tags in the top right corner the best place to start.
 Here’s hoping something you find here on this site can lead to a positive change in your health and well-being.